|

 James.
 What James he is

-speaking about is not certain.
-It
+speaking about is not exactly certain.

 church, who wrote the book of James.
 This

-if this is the case, then Jude was also the brother of Jesus.
+this is the case, then Jude was also the brother of Jesus.

 We can’t really be certain, because nowhere in the text does the

-it is a good guess that if someone mentioned the name of James in the
+writer make this clear, yet it is a good guess that if someone mentioned

-first generation church, then the first thought that might come to mind is
+the name of James in the first generation church, then the first thought

-"James of Jerusalem, the brother of Jesus”.
+that might come to mind is "James of Jerusalem, the brother of

 No

 somewhere between 55 and 80 AD.
-The
+Some

 place the date much farther into the future.